Ionospheric HF radar spectral regulations

 Instantaneous bandwidth under FCC Part 97

 § 97.307(f)(2) No non-phone emission shall exceed the bandwidth of a communications quality phone emission of the same modulation type.
 DSB-AM voice transmissions may perhaps occupy up to 20 kHz instantaneous bandwidth or so, although 10 kHz bandwidth is perhaps more common.
-Perhaps we are transmitting an “image” or a digital “voice” transmission, in a manner that is convenient for ionospheric sensing with our HF radar beacon network.
+Perhaps we are transmitting an “image” or a digital “voice” transmission, in a manner that is convenient for ionospheric sensing with an HF radar beacon network.

 Some people incorrectly latch onto § 97.203(d) which applies to automatic control beacons only.
 That is, beacons that no human needs to actively monitor or control.
 In contrast, we propose radar beacons that are remotely controllable over the internet via any web browser as has been well established.